top of page

 6.30 - 8.30pm

 Our second concert of the Song Weekend places Shakespeare’s female characters firmly centre stage, giving voice to the mothers and mistresses, saints and sinners, fairies, witches, and heroines who animate his plays.
-Shakespeare’s Sisters brings together Dame Harriet Walter, soprano Sophie Bevan, and pianist Christopher Glynn in a compelling dialogue between spoken word and song.
+Miranda Richardson reads from Harriet Walter's riveting new anthology 'She Speaks!' which imagines what the women in Shakespeare's plays might secretly have been thinking, while soprano Sophie Bevan and pianist Christopher Glynn explore how these heroines and anti-heroines have inspired composers down the ages.

 PROGRAMME Shakespeare's Sisters